code-423n4/2023-10-nextgen/README.md

 ```
 - If you have a public code repo, please share it here: https://github.com/6529-Collections/nextgen
-- How many contracts are in scope?:   8
+- How many contracts are in scope?:   6
-- Total SLoC for these contracts?:  918
+- Total SLoC for these contracts?:  1218
-- How many external imports are there?: 5
+- How many external imports are there?: 28
-- How many separate interfaces and struct definitions are there for the contracts within scope?:  2
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  5
 - Does most of your code generally use composition or inheritance?:  Inheritance
-- How many external calls?:   20
+- How many external calls?:   28
 - What is the overall line coverage percentage provided by your tests?: 100
-- Is this an upgrade of an existing system?: False
+- Is this an upgrade of an existing system?: No
 - Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): NFT, Timelock function
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  False
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  No
 - Please describe required context:
-- Does it use an oracle?:  No
+- Does it use an oracle?:  Yes - in come cases
-- Describe any novel or unique curve logic or mathematical models your code uses: You can find info about the Sales Models that use mathematical model here: https://seize-io.gitbook.io/nextgen/for-creators/sales-models
+- Describe any novel or unique curve logic or mathematical models your code uses: You can find info about the Sales Models that use mathematical models here: https://seize-io.gitbook.io/nextgen/for-creators/sales-models
-- Is this either a fork of or an alternate implementation of another project?:   False
+- Is this either a fork of or an alternate implementation of another project?:  No
-- Does it use a side-chain?:
+- Does it use a side-chain?: No
-- Describe any specific areas you would like addressed:
+- Describe any specific areas you would like addressed: Payments functions, Sales Models price accuracy, On-chain metadata, Random Hash generators
 ```

 # Tests